-To recall setup files, reference waveform data files, mask files, or arbitrary waveform files from your PC via the oscilloscope's web interface:
+To recall setup files, reference waveform data files, or mask files from your PC via the oscilloscope's web interface:

-- 1 Access the oscilloscope's web interface (see "Accessing the Web Interface" on page 388). - 2 When the oscilloscope's web interface is displayed, select the Save/Recall tab from the left side of the Welcome screen. - 3 Click the Recall link.
+- 1 Access the oscilloscope's web interface (see "Accessing the Web Interface" on page 308). - 2 When the oscilloscope's web interface is displayed, select the Save/Recall tab from the left side of the Welcome screen. - 3 Click the Recall link.